 Symptoms of acute stress include a faster heartbeat, a feeling of contraction and a pitted feeling in the stomach also referred to as “butterflies.”
 This type of stress can happen multiple times a day and serves a purpose to protect us from the threat.

 Chronic stress differs from acute stress in that it is a lingering, pervasive feeling of being under pressure or overwhelmed.
-Symptoms of chronic stress can be fatigue, low level anxiety, insomnia, inability to focus, irregular heartbeat, impaired digestion, or a constant feeling of unease.
+Symptoms of chronic stress can be fatigue, low-level anxiety, insomnia, inability to focus, irregular heartbeat, impaired digestion, or a constant feeling of unease.

 If you are experiencing these symptoms for longer than 4 weeks, we would advise seeing a healthcare practitioner for further testing and support.
-Living with chronic stress can impair your immune system, digestion, reproduction and can also significantly affect your skin.
+Living with chronic stress can impair your immune system, digestion, and reproduction and can also significantly affect your skin.

-Stress shuts down non essential functions, such as skin repair, regeneration and hair growth so energy can be used to focus on the perceived threat in front of you.
+Stress shuts down non-essential functions, such as skin repair, regeneration and hair growth so energy can be used to focus on the perceived threat in front of you.
 Chronic stress can affect the skin in a myriad of ways.

 If you are experiencing issues with your skin such as breakouts, dryness, redness or rashes that are not always normal for you, this may be a sign that your skin is being affected by stress.
-A good idea is keeping a journal to help determine whether your skin is affected by stress:
+A good idea is to keep a journal to help determine whether your skin is affected by stress: